 - High-value items: When you notify your insurer about a luxury item then an increase to your premiums should not surprise you.
 Or you may purchase a separate policy rider.

 - Neighborhood changes/claims: Any increase in the frequency and nature of claims in your neighborhood could affect your premiums too.
-Theft claims in your neighborhood could hike your premiums even though there was none at your home.
+Theft claims in your neighborhood could hike your premiums even though there were none at your home.

-- Additional structures: If you have a swimming pool, treehouse, trampoline etc. then it may be a risk factor for falls and mishaps.
+- Additional structures: If you have a swimming pool, treehouse, trampoline, etc. then it may be a risk factor for falls and mishaps.
 So, while it is fun to have such upgrades, your insurer may not be amused and could hike your rates.

 Does Home Insurance Premium Increase After Claim